 A protest must be delivered to the contracting officer by hand, telegram, mail, facsimile, Federal Express or other overnight delivery service, e-mail, or telephone.
 If a protest is made by telephone, the contracting officer must later receive a confirming letter either within the 5-day period in 13 CFR 121.1004(a)(1) or postmarked no later than one day after the date of the telephone protest.

-Must a protest of size status relate to a particular procurement and be specific?
+Must a small business size relate to a particular procurement and be specific?

 (a) Particular procurement.A protest challenging the size of a concern which does not pertain to a particular procurement or sale will not be acted on by SBA.